You’ve got engine problems with your BMW? Or you just want to connect to your BMW’s advanced diagnostics systems?

 It’s cheap, simple, and has enough functionality for most BMW owners.
 You can figure out why your dashboard lights are on or view diagnostic data.
 This will let you fix your car yourself or simply make a more informed decision with your mechanic.

-5. BMW Scanner: Original Carly for BMW Wifi Adapter
+5. Original Carly for BMW Wifi Adapter

 This is a wifi adapter that allows you to connect an app on your phone directly to your car’s computer.